Subscriber price: $499.00, Non-subscriber price: $699.00

 Classification is approximately 20% of the broker's exam.
 The classification category is the one where most errors occur.
 If the student has not had any experience with classification, we recommend that this course is assigned after completion of C6u, "U.S. Customs Tariff (HTSUS) Classification Basics."

 Throughout the course are links to online versions of the CFR and HTSUS and other reference material needed for study.
 The reference materials needed for the exam are listed on the CBP CBLE webpage.
-These references will be provided by CBP during the exam electronically as part of the exam software.
+These references will be provided by CBP during the exam electronically as part of the exam software, however CBP warns they must not be relied upon for the exam.
 CBP has also provided a sample exam to test how the software with function.
-It appears the pages are provided in PDF form with standard search functions that take additional time to use rather than paging through a document.
+It appears the pages are provided in PDF form with standard search functions that did not work properly during the April 2023 exam.
 We recommend purchasing the paper copies to practice with and use during the exam.
 Also, only one monitor is allowed, and unless the user is extremely proficient with computers the provided electronic references may be difficult to use.
 Paper copies of the materials may run from $300-400.
 In addition, CBP exam registration fee is around $390 and there is a separate fee to apply for the license once the exam is passed.

 The Customs Broker Licensure Exam (CBLE) is a very difficult exam.
 Many people have taken it more than once.
 The current pass rate for people taking our course as directed, on average is 80-90%.
 Compare that to other courses in-person and online.